naryand/covid-19/README.md

 simulates the spread of covid-19

 ## covid.c
-covid.c is used for regression on real data. it can be compiled with `gcc -o covid covid.c` and run with `./covid`
+covid.c is used for regression on real data. it can be compiled with `gcc -o covid covid.c -lm` and run with `./covid`

 for the purpose of simulating, covid.c is functionally identical to covid.py.